FindMySchool LogoFindMySchool

 Who it suits: families looking for a values-led Catholic primary with strong academic outcomes and a structured daily routine, particularly those organised enough to manage supplementary admissions requirements and timelines.

 The evidence base is strong.
-It ranks 495th in England and 1st in the Sevenoaks local area in the FindMySchool primary ranking based on official data, and the most recent published Key Stage 2 outcomes show 88% of pupils meeting the expected standard in reading, writing and maths, above the England average of 62%.
+It ranks 454th in England for academic performance, 236th overall, and 1st in the Sevenoaks local area in the FindMySchool primary ranking based on official data, and the most recent published Key Stage 2 outcomes show 90% of pupils meeting the expected standard in reading, writing and maths.

 As an academy within a Catholic trust, admissions are not a simple geographic catchment in the way some community schools operate.
 Priority is determined by the published oversubscription criteria, supported by the required forms and evidence, and then by the wider admissions rules for the coordinated process.
 Families should read the determined admissions arrangements carefully before relying on proximity alone.

-Apply through Kent’s coordinated Reception process, and also complete the school’s supplementary information form with any required supporting evidence.
-The school states that the supplementary form should be returned by 15 January 2026, and Kent lists 16 April 2026 as National Offer Day for primary places.
+Apply through Kent's coordinated Reception process, and also complete the school's supplementary information form with any required supporting evidence.
+Kent lists 15 January 2027 as the application deadline and 16 April 2027 as National Offer Day for primary places.

 No. The school is explicit that a nursery place does not guarantee an automatic Reception place.
 Nursery applications are handled directly by the school and processed ahead of a September start, while Reception entry sits within the local authority coordinated process and the school’s oversubscription criteria.